-Ms. Wang, aged 50, has been appointed as the chief executive officer of the Company since 1 November 2019.
+Ms. Wang, aged 51, has been appointed as the chief executive officer of the Company since 1 November 2019.
 She graduated from the Tianjin University of Commerce in 1991 with a bachelor's degree in information management.
-Ms. Wang has nearly 25 years of work experience in investment management, corporate finance and corporate governance.
+Ms. Wang has nearly 25 years of work experience in investment management and corporate governance.
 Prior to joining the Company, Ms. Wang has served as the executive director of Zhongrong Guosheng (Beijing) Investment Fund Management Co., Ltd. responsible for the company's general operation and investment management since 2012.
-From 1998 to 2012, Ms. Wang was the executive officer of Tianjin Sunrise Group Co., Ltd. responsible for administration management and corporate investment and finance.
-From 1995 to 1998, Ms. Wang served as the deputy general manager of Tianjin Sunrise Kemao Co., Ltd. and was responsible for corporate investment and finance and administration management.
+From 1998 to 2012, Ms. Wang was the executive officer of Tianjin Sunrise Group Co., Ltd. responsible for administration management and corporate investment.
+From 1995 to 1998, Ms. Wang served as the deputy general manager of Tianjin Sunrise Kemao Co., Ltd. and was responsible for administration management.

-The directors (the "Directors") of the Company have pleasure in presenting their report and the audited financial statements of the Company for the year ended 31 March 2020 (the "Year"), which were approved by the board of directors (the "Board") of the Company on 30 June 2020.
+The directors (the "Directors") of the Company have pleasure in presenting their report and the audited financial statements of the Company for the year ended 31 March 2021 (the "Year"), which were approved by the board of directors (the "Board") of the Company on 29 June 2021.